Punch-Out!! (1987 video game): Development

 Punch-Out!! was developed by Nintendo Research & Development No. 3.
 Genyo Takeda (the producer of the Punch-Out!! arcade games), was the director of the NES game.
-Because the NES is not as powerful as the arcade hardware, they could not recreate the arcade graphics.
+Because the NES was not as powerful as the arcade hardware, they could not recreate the arcade graphics.
 Instead of making the playable boxer wire-framed or transparent in order to see the opponent, they made the playable boxer smaller and named him Little Mac, a 17-year-old boxer weighing about 107 pounds.
 The behavior of each opposing boxer follows a set pattern requiring trial and error and memorization to defeat them.

 Music

-The theme song for Punch Out!! is "Look Sharp-Be Sharp", composed by Mahlon Merrick.
-It originated with the radio and TV program Gillette Cavalcade of Sports (1942–1960).
-The opening theme of some characters used classical and folk themes: Von Kaiser, Great Tiger and Super Macho Man used Ride of the Valkyries by Wagner, Piston Honda used Japanese folk song entitled Sakura, Don Flamenco used the prelude to the opera set in Spain, Carmen by Georges Bizet, and Soda Popinski used Russian folk song The Song of the Volga Boatmen.
+The opening and closing/"credits" music for Punch Out!! is "Look Sharp-Be Sharp", composed by Mahlon Merrick for the 1942–1960 radio and television program Gillette Cavalcade of Sports.
+All opponents except Bald Bull, Mr. Sandman, and Mike Tyson / Mr. Dream have ring-entrance music.
+Most instances are a classical or folk theme, usually from the fighter's country of origin: Glass Joe has the French national anthem, "La Marseillaise"; Von Kaiser and Super Macho Man, the latter possibly due to a code-reuse artifact, have Richard Wagner's "Ride of the Valkyries"; Piston Honda has Japanese folk song "Sakura"; Don Flamenco has a portion of "March of the Toreadors" from Georges Bizet's opera Carmen; and Soda Popinski has Russian folk song "The Song of the Volga Boatmen".

 Release

 Gold version

-Before the public release of Mike Tyson's Punch-Out!!, Nintendo released it in a gold-colored Famicom cartridge titled Punch-Out!! in Japan, without Mike Tyson, as a prize for participating in the Famicom Disk System's Famicom Golf: U.S. Course tournament held in September 1987.
+Before the public release of Mike Tyson's Punch-Out!!, Nintendo released it in a gold-colored Famicom cartridge titled Punch-Out!! in Japan, without Mike Tyson, as a prize for participating in the Famicom Disk System's Family Computer Golf: U.S. Course tournament held in September 1987.
 10,000 units were produced—half were given as high score prizes, and the rest were given as a lottery prize.
 Its final opponent is Super Macho Man, who is also the final opponent in the arcade game Super Punch-Out!!.

 Mike Tyson's Punch-Out!!

-Around the time the Gold Version was released for a NES Open Tournament Golf competition, Nintendo of America's founder and former president Minoru Arakawa attended a boxing match featuring future heavyweight champion Mike Tyson.
-Arakawa became so astonished with the athlete's "power and skill" that he was inspired to use his likeness in the upcoming game.
+Nintendo of America's founder and former president Minoru Arakawa attended a boxing match during the Heavyweight unification series that featured its future champion Mike Tyson.
+Arakawa became so astonished with the athlete's "power and skill" that he was inspired to use his likeness and the tournament itself in the upcoming game.
 Tyson was rumored to have been paid $50,000 for a three-year period for his likeness.
 This transaction was something of a risk for Nintendo, as it occurred before Tyson won the World Boxing Council (WBC) heavyweight championship from Trevor Berbick on November 22, 1986, which greatly increased the profit for the game.
-Nintendo re-released Punch-Out!! in Japan.
+Nintendo would release the Mike Tyson version of Punch-Out!! in Japan soon after its North American release.